-15. Powers of the committee
+16. Powers of the committee

-- (1) Subject to the Act, the Regulation and this Constitution and to any resolution passed by the Association in general meeting, the committee: - (a) is to control and manage the affairs of the Association in accordance with this Constitution, and - (b) may exercise all such functions as may be exercised by the Association, other than those functions that are required by this Constitution to be exercised by a general meeting of members of the Association, and - (c) has power to perform all such acts and do all such things as appear to the committee to be necessary or desirable for the proper management of the affairs of the Association. - (2) The committee must appoint a public officer who may, but need not be, acommittee member.
+- (1) Subject to the Act, the Regulation, this Constitution and to any resolution passed by the Association in general meeting, the committee: - (a) is to control and manage the affairs of the Association in accordance with this Constitution, and - (b) may exercise all such functions as may be exercised by the Association, other than those functions that are required by this Constitution to be exercised by a general meeting of members of the Association, and - (c) has power to perform all such acts and do all such things as appear to the committee to be necessary or desirable for the proper management of the affairs of the Association. - (2) The committee must appoint a public officer who may, but need not be, a committee member.

-16. Composition and membership of committee
+17. Composition and membership of committee

-- (1) The committee is to consist of: - (a) the office-bearers of the Association, and - (b) up to 3 ordinary committee members,each of whom is to be elected at the annual general meeting of the Association under clause 25. - (2) The public officer of the Association must establish and maintain a register of committee members of the Association specifying the committee member's name, date of birth and residential address, the date on which the committee member takes office and the date on which the committee member vacates office. - (3) The register of committee members must be kept in New South Wales: - (a) at the main premises of the Association; or - (b) if the Association has no premises, at the Association's official address - (4) The total number of committee members is to be no more than 7. - (5) The office-bearers of the Association are as follows: - (a) the president, - (b) the vice-president, - (c) the treasurer, - (d) the secretary. - (6) The office bearers of the Association must be members of the Association. - (7) The ordinary committee members may, but are not required to be, members of the Association. - (8) Each member of the committee is, subject to this Constitution, to hold office until the conclusion of the annual general meeting following the date of the member's election, but is eligible for re-election. - (9) A committee member is disqualified from: - (a) holding any place of profit or position of employment in the Association, or in any company or incorporated association in which the Association is a shareholder or otherwise interested; or - (b) contracting with the Association either as vendor, purchaser or otherwise, except with express approval of the committee by way of resolution.
+- (1) The committee is to consist of: - (a) the office-bearers of the Association, and - (b) up to 5 ordinary committee members, - each of whom is to be elected at the annual general meeting of the Association under clause 27. - (2) The public officer of the Association must establish and maintain a register of committee members of the Association specifying the committee member's name, date of birth and residential address, the date on which the committee member takes office and the date on which the committee member vacates office. - (3) The register of committee members must be kept in New South Wales: - (a) at the main premises of the Association; or - (b) if the Association has no premises, at the Association's official address - (4) The total number of committee members is to be not less than 5 and not more than 9. - (5) The office-bearers of the Association are as follows: - (a) the president, - (b) the vice-president, - (c) the treasurer, - (d) the secretary. - (6) The office bearers and ordinary committee members of the Association must be members of the Association. - (7) Each member of the committee is, subject to this Constitution, to hold office until the conclusion of the annual general meeting following the date of the member's election, but is eligible for re-election. - (8) A committee member is disqualified from: - (a) holding any place of profit or position of employment in the Association, or in any company or incorporated association in which the Association is a shareholder or otherwise interested; or - (b) contracting with the Association either as vendor, purchaser or otherwise, except with express approval of the committee by way of resolution.

-(10) Notwithstanding sub-clause (9), a coach that is employed or contracted by the Association is not eligible to be a committee member.
+(9) Notwithstanding sub-clause (8), a coach that is directly or indirectly employed or contracted by the Association is not eligible to be a committee member.

-17. Election of committee member
+18. Election of committee members